Getting around in Addis

 - Always carry your own supplies of prescription drugs and preventive medicines.
 If traveling with prescription medication, check with the Embassy of Ethiopia to ensure the medication is legal.
 Always, carry your prescription medication in original packaging with your doctor’s prescription.

 - Always check your baggage upon arrival at the airport and report any damage immediately.
+Lost baggage must be reported to the airline before you leave the airport.
+Make sure you receive a ticket and reference number for your lost baggage claim.
 Make sure you know your rights on luggage problems.
 For more information visit: https://www.airhelp.com/en/know-your-rights/baggage-delayed-lost-damaged/